This was fun. Her studio has floor-to-ceiling windows that make it very video-friendly.

 Lynn Basa is adding to her body of encaustic work, but this time it's black and white.
 If you're seen any of her earlier abstracts,

 (I love shooting her process.
-Anything with flame is catnip to filmmakers, plus the volcanic look of colored layers of wax boiling up!) you'll be surprised at the wintry simplicity of these new ones.
-I'll be filming her working tomorrow, for a Studio Visit Video.
+Anything with flame is catnip to filmmakers, plus the volcanic look of colored layers of wax boiling up!)

 They're all oil and beeswax on paper, 30"x22".